testflows/TestFlows-WebSite/source/_drafts/working_with_requirements_just_like_with_code.md

 Where do requirements come into play when we are testing software?
 I’ve taken some definitions from [ISTQB](https://www.istqb.org/) (International Software
 Testing Qualifications Board) [glossary](https://glossary.istqb.org/en_US/search) to help us get started.

-First, let’s see the how term tester is defined.
+First, let’s see how the term tester is defined.
 ISTQB defines a [tester](https://glossary.istqb.org/en_US/search?term=tester%20&exact_matches_first=true) as "a person who performs testing".
 Where [testing](https://glossary.istqb.org/en_US/search?term=testing&exact_matches_first=true) is defined as "the process within the software development lifecycle that evaluates the quality of a component or a system".
-The key part of the definition there,is that testing is related to evaluating “quality”, what is quality?
+The key part of the definition, is that testing is related to evaluating “quality”.
+What is quality?
 [Quality](https://glossary.istqb.org/en_US/term/quality-4) is defined as "a degree to which a work product satisfies stated and implied needs of its stakeholders".
-No direct mention of requirements so far; how does ISTQB define a requirement?
+No direct mention of requirements so far.
+So, how does ISTQB defines a requirement?
 Well, it says that [a requirement](https://glossary.istqb.org/en_US/term/requirement-4-2) is "a provision that contains criteria to be fulfilled".

-Well, interesting,thre is no straight path from tester to requirements here on the surface.
-This is maybe one of the problems,requirements are not highlighted enough, and the connection between what you are doing and the requirements might not be obvious, as it should be given, remember what Nicolas D. Kefalas said: *“Requirements are the starting point of any design”*, so if requirements are at the starting point surely they should be given their place at the end of the design implementation process, where testing is performed testing, but testing can only be performed after implementation, and implementation follows after the design.
+Well, that's interesting, there is no straight path from tester to requirements here on the surface.
+This is maybe one of the problems, requirements are not highlighted enough, and the connection between what you are doing and the requirements might not be obvious as it should be, given that remember what Nicolas D. Kefalas said: *“Requirements are the starting point of any design”*, so if requirements are at the starting point surely they should be given their place at the end of the design implementation process, where testing is performed, but testing can only be performed after implementation, and implementation follows after the design.
 Did we lose it somehow in the process?
-We all know that in most cases, requirements are lost and are not clearly present or driving either design, development or testing.
+We all know that in most cases, requirements are lost and are not clearly present or driving either design, development, or testing.

 Let's take the liberty of redefining these terms close to how {% testflows %} uses them to fully implement enterprise-level software quality assurance process.
 First of all, a tester for me at the beginning of my career was not a person but a multi-millionaire large piece of advanced test equipment sitting on a factory production floor.
-So with this in mind, a more general definition of a tester is anything that performs testing, and a person would be a special case of that.It's not a big deal.
+So with this in mind, a more general definition of a tester is anything that performs testing, and a person would be a special case of that.
+It's not a big deal.
 What about testing that a tester performs?
 We can shorten it and simply define testing as an act of evaluating quality, where the key part is quality.
 The definition of testing is similar to the ISTQB's definition if you remove the secondary information.
 Where the real difference is, is in the definition of quality itself.